prince-git-user/webelight_assignment/README.md

 ## Available Scripts

-In the project directory, you can run: npm i cd frontend after that run
+In the project directory, you can run:
+ - npm i
+-cd frontend
+-after that run

 ### `npm run dev `